fsudssAI/RASlab-website/content/software/resilient-cps.md

 ---
-widget: blank
+widget: portfolio
-headless: true
+headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title:
+title: My Projects
-subtitle:
+subtitle: ''

+content:
+  # Choose which content to display in the widget
+  filters:
+    # Folders to display content from
+    folders:
+      - resilience-software
+    # Uncomment below to only show content with specific tags:
+#    tags:
+#      - Machine Learning
+    # Uncomment below to exclude content with specific tags:
+#    exclude_tags:
+#      - preface
+    # Uncomment below to show specific Hugo Page kinds
+    kinds:
+      - page
-weight: 10  # section position on page
+#      - section

+  # Field to sort by, such as Date or Title
+  sort_by: 'Date'
+  sort_ascending: false

 design:
   # Choose how many columns the section has.
-Valid values: 1 or 2.
+Valid values: '1' or '2'.
   columns: '1'
+  # Choose a listing view
-  view: 5
+  view: masonry
+  # For Showcase view, flip alternate rows?
+  flip_alt_rows: false
 ---

-aaaaaaaaaaaaaa